bcbio/bcbio-nextgen/docs/contents/cwl.rst

      tar -xzvpf test_bcbio_cwl.tar.gz
      cd test_bcbio_cwl-master/somatic

-2. Run the analysis using either Toil or Rabix bunny.
+2. Run the analysis using either Cromwell, Rabix bunny or Toil.
 If you have Docker available on your machine, the runner will download the correct `bcbio container <https://github.com/bcbio/bcbio_docker>`_ and you don't need to install anything else to get started.
 If you have an old version of the